 One of the main characteristics of the woven labels is that they are built from threads, which are woven together to form the label.

-Like in the picture on the left, where the purple shifts the color of the light blue, making it a darker more muted blue.
+In the picture on the left, the purple shifts the color of the light blue, making it a darker more muted blue.
 Click on the picture to see a larger picture.

 - We always create a proof/artwork for you to review and approve.

-- After you approve the sample we charge your card 50%.
+- After you approve the sample we charge your card in full.

-- When the order ships You will be charged the remaining balance and email you an invoice with the Fedex tracking# on it.
+- Once the order is ready to ship, we will email you an invoice with the Fedex tracking# on it.

 - Woven Labels Choosing Thread Colors Options